Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Daniel G. Hill Entrance Scholarship

-McMaster Sociology has established the Daniel G. Hill Scholarship to support the graduate education of Black students.
-Please indicate your eligibility on your application.
+McMaster Sociology has established the Daniel G. Hill Entrance Scholarship to support the graduate education of Black students.
+All students self-identified as black will be considered for this award.

 First Nations, Inuit and Métis Awards